 If a provider's business office identifies an overpayment, they are required to report when they received an overpayment, to return the overpayment within sixty (60) calendar days after the date on which the overpayment was identified, and to notify the Alliance in writing of the reason for the overpayment.
-Providers may fill out the Provider Identified Overpayment form that can be found in the Finance section of the Form Library of the Alliance website.
+Providers may fill out the Provider Identified Overpayment form that can be found in the Finance section of the Provider Forms Library on the Alliance website.